Pesky Mosquito Summer Games...

 3. Kiddie pools

-"All mosquitoes need is half of an inch to breed, so watch out for kiddie pools," warns TV host and spokesperson for the National Pest Management Association Bob Vila.
-In other words: Drain this every time your kids are done playing.
+"All mosquitoes need is half of an inch to breed, so watch out for kiddie pools," warns TV host and spokesperson for the National Pest Management Association Bob Vila.: Drain this every time your kids are done playing.

 4. Bird baths